Scrape configuration using Kubernetes

 • /params: HTTP URL parameters.

-• /collectionTimeout: Timeout for a scrape operation.
+• /collectionTimeout: The timeout for a scrape operation.

-The Kubernetes pod to be scraped includes the following annotations:
+For example, if the Kubernetes pod to be scraped includes the following annotations:

 prometheus.io/scrape=true